openedx/edx-documentation/en_us/shared/exercises_tools/create_exercises_and_tools.rst

        expressions.
 You can specify a correct answer either explicitly or by using a Python script.
      - Full support; mobile-ready
-   * - :ref:`Open Response Assessment<Open Response Assessments Two>`
-     - Learners receive feedback on responses that they submit and give feedback to other course participants.
-Open response assessments include self assessment, peer assessment, and optionally, staff assessment.
-     - Full support

-.. when new Drag and Drop is enabled and included in the dropdown, add an entry to this table (above) for it.

 .. _Unsupported Advanced Problem Types: